-(That probably wasn’t the best of advice because if it was my own money, it would be more likely than not that I would spend it on vintage guitars, fine wine and expensive cigars.)
+(That probably isn't the best of advice because if it was our money, it would be more likely than not that I would spend it on vintage guitars, fine wine and expensive cigars.)

-But his point was well taken as getting budget from the holders of the corporate purse strings for marketing and sales infrastructure is an uphill battle.
+But the point can be well taken as getting budget from the holders of the corporate purse strings for marketing and sales infrastructure is an uphill battle.
 Most infrastructure just doesn’t produce a direct return on investment, and today more than ever before, the C-suite is laser focused on seeing ROI from marketing.
 Infrastructure must be connected to growth.

 Infrastructure isn’t the end, it’s the means to an end, but like a 2,000-piece puzzle, a missing piece produces an incomplete picture.